September has gone by fast!

 Now, compare the solar radiation data with relative humidity or air temperature and notice how the cloud cover effects them.
 Overlay the relative humidity or air temperature onto the solar radiation graph using the plot tools provided in the exploratory.
 This will help with the analysis.
 Note how the relative humidity stays at a higher level throughout the day and how the air temperature remains lower.

-See if you can extract any further information from this data and share it with us on socials by tagging @ScienceScope1.
+See if you can extract any further information from this data.